Chapter 6: Introduction to Class Templates in C++

 }

-Inside the copy assignment operator body, we first check if the input object is the same as the current object by comparing their addresses, ensure we are not copying the same object into itself.
-Then we also check if the store pointer is already initialized.
-If it is then print an error message reporting that the object is not empty and return.
-If the store pointer is not yet initialized, we assign the value of the len member of the input object into the current object’s len member variable.
-Similarly, we copy the input object’s current size (curr_len) into the current object’s current length member variable.
-Then we allocate memory for len number of elements with call to malloc().
-Generally, if you are allocating heap memory (dynamically allocated memory comes from the heap), it may contain garbage.
-So it is a good practice to clear the memory with memset() library function call.
-Finally, we copy the elements from the input object into the current object using memcpy() library function.
-Once everything is done, we return the content of this pointer.
-The this pointer is a special pointer which always points to the current object.
-As we have now defined all the class member functions, it is time to understand how we use this class in a CPP program.
-In the next section, we will see how to instantiate a template class.
+Inside the copy assignment operator body, we first check if the input object is the same as the current object by comparing their addresses, ensuring we are not copying the same object into itself.
+Then we check if the store pointer is already initialized.
+If it is, we print an error message reporting that the object is not empty and return.
+If the store pointer is not yet initialized, we copy the len and curr_len member variables from the input object, allocate memory, clear it with memset(), and then copy the elements from the input object into the current object using memcpy().
+Once everything is done, we return the content of the this pointer — a special pointer which always points to the current object.

 Creating an instance of a class template

 Creating an instance of a template class is simple.
-We have to specify the name of the class template followed by the type (specified within angle brackets) the template class to be instantiated and then the new object’s name.
+We have to specify the name of the class template followed by the type (specified within angle brackets) and then the new object’s name.
 The following is the syntax of template class instantiation:

 In our present case, we can instantiate an object of the MyStore<T> template class as the following:

 This will tell the compiler to create an object of the MyStore<T> template class with an initial store size of 5.
-The passing of the parameter to the constructor is implementation dependent.
-In this case, we need to specifically pass a value to the single parameter constructor as the store’s initial size.
-Whether we pass any value in the constructor or what we pass in the constructor is class implementation-specific and will vary case to case basis.
+Whether we pass any value in the constructor and what we pass is class implementation-specific and will vary on a case by case basis.

 Putting it all together

 We have discussed all the various bits of a whole program.
-In this section we will put all the different bits into one place and put them into action.
-We will separate the template class implementation into a header file.
-The template code organization has been discussed in Chapter 5, Miscellaneous Template aspects.
-First we will declare the template class MyStore<T> in a header file as shown in the following listing:
+In this section we will put all the different pieces together and put them into action.
+We will separate the template class implementation into a header file, following the template code organization discussed in Chapter 5.
+First we will declare the template class MyStore<T> in a header file:

 #ifndef __MYSTORE_TEMPLATE_CLASS__